 Micole was referred to the Fetal Care Center, a collaboration among St. Louis Children’s Hospital, Barnes-Jewish Hospital and Washington University Physicians.
 Once there, and after some additional tests, Jackson was diagnosed with a large congenital cystic adenomatoid malformation (CCAM)—a lung lesion that forms prior to birth and continues to grow—that contained fluid-filled cysts.

 “The CCAM was causing Jackson’s heart to shift and be crushed,” Micole says.
 “He was on the verge of heart failure.”

-That same day, Michael Bebbington, MD, Washington University fetal surgeon and director of the Fetal Care Center, performed an in utero procedure to drain the cysts in Jackson’s CCAM.
+That same day, a fetal surgeon with our Fetal Care Center, performed an in utero procedure to drain the cysts in Jackson’s CCAM.
 This reduced the mass and gave Jackson’s heart room to function.
 However, the cyst refilled within a week, so the Hopkes opted for a shunt placement procedure, which provided a continuous drain for the cyst until it could be removed after Jackson was born.

 An Escalating Concern